(See also Jurisdiction and §19-10)

-Only grievances which result in an alleged violation of the career service rules and negatively impact pay, benefits or status may be appealed.
-In re Anderson et al, CSA 78-08 to 124-08, 3 (1/7/09).
+Only grievances which result in an alleged violation of the Career Service Rules and negatively impact pay, benefits or status may be appealed.
+In re Anderson et al., CSA 78-08 to 124-08, p.
+3 (Order 1/7/09).

-When a career service rule grants the discretion to take or not take a certain action under the rule, a hearing officer may not reverse the course taken unless it runs afoul of a supervening rule or law.
-In re Anderson et al, CSA 78-08 to 124-08, 3 (1/7/09).
+When a Career Service Rule grants the discretion to take or not take a certain action under the rule, a hearing officer may not reverse the course taken unless it runs afoul of a supervening rule or law.
+In re Anderson et al., CSA 78-08 to 124-08, p.
+3 (Order 1/7/09).

-When a career service rule grants an appointing authority the choice of action or inaction, appellants cannot prove a violation of the rule as required to obtain jurisdiction over an appeal of that grievance.
-In re Anderson et al, CSA 78-08 to 124-08, 3 (1/7/09).
+When a Career Service Rule grants an appointing authority the choice of action or inaction, appellants cannot prove a violation of the rule as required to obtain jurisdiction over an appeal of that grievance.
+In re Anderson et al., CSA 78-08 to 124-08, p.
+3 (Order 1/7/09).

 In an agency motion to dismiss prior to hearing, statements in the appeal must be viewed in the light most favorable to the appellant, all appellant’s assertions of material facts must be accepted as true, and the motion to dismiss must be denied unless it appears beyond doubt that the appellant cannot prove that the facts as he alleges them would entitle him to relief.
-In re Anderson et al, CSA 78-08 to 124-08, 3 (1/7/09), citing In re Boden, CSA 86-06 (Order 11/22/06); Dorman v.
+In re Anderson et al., CSA 78-08 to 124-08, p.
+3 (Order 1/7/09), citing In re Boden, CSA 86-06 (Order 11/22/06); Dorman v.
 City and County of Denver, 03 CV 4712 (Order 2/4/05).

-The career service rules mirror the provisions of the Denver City Charter in which career service employees may be terminated only for cause and may appeal a termination decision to the board and its hearing officers.
-In re Mounjim, CSA 87-07 7 (CSB 1/8/09).
+The Career Service Rules mirror the provisions of the Denver City Charter in which career service employees may be terminated only for cause and may appeal a termination decision to the board and its hearing officers.
+In re Mounjim, CSB 87-07, p.
+7 (1/8/09).

 Because of the right to a post-termination hearing, an employee’s pre-termination rights are limited: due process requires only notice of the charges, a recitation of the employer’s evidence, and an opportunity to be heard.
-In re Mounjim, CSA 87-07, 8 (CSB 1/8/09), citing Cleveland Board of Education v.
+In re Mounjim, CSB 87-07, p.
+8 (1/8/09), citing Cleveland Board of Education v.
 Loudermill, 470 U.S. 532, 546 (1985).

 Where only bases for appeal are allegations of discrimination, harassment and retaliation, appellant's failure to identify a protected status for his discrimination and harassment claims, and his failure to identify a protected activity for his retaliation claim, require dismissal of appeal.
 In re Mora, 125-08 (Order 11/28/08).

 Appeal of terminated probationary employee who failed to identify the protected status alleged to be the basis of the discrimination and harassment claims must be dismissed.
-In re Mora, CSA 125-08 (11/28/08).
+In re Mora, CSA 125-08 (Order 11/28/08).

 Appeal of terminated probationary employee who failed to identify the protected activity alleged to be the basis of retaliation claim must be dismissed.
-In re Mora, CSA 125-08 (11/28/08).
+In re Mora, CSA 125-08 (Order 11/28/08).

 Appellant's act of scheduling a meeting with management to discuss his situation does not assert a protected activity as required to assert a retaliation claim.
-In re Mora, CSA 125-08 (11/28/08).
+In re Mora, CSA 125-08 (Order 11/28/08).

 Since agency is not required to place appellant’s name on reinstatement list until after the date of her layoff, her claim that the agency failed to do so prior to layoff must be dismissed without prejudice as premature.
-In re Frazier, CSA 24-08, 3 (4/30/08).
+In re Frazier, CSA 24-08, p.
+3 (Order 4/30/08).

 Where an appellant seeks one remedy for which the hearing officer has no jurisdiction, but there is jurisdiction that would afford another remedy under the rules, the hearing officer may not dismiss the appeal for lack of jurisdiction.
-In re Felix, CSA 82-07 (2/14/08).
+In re Felix, CSA 82-07 (Order 2/14/08).

 Hearing officer has no jurisdiction over breach of contract and pain and suffering claims.
-In re Felix, CSA 82-07 (2/14/08).
+In re Felix, CSA 82-07 (Order 2/14/08).

 Disqualification appeal was dismissed for lack of jurisdiction where only remedy that would be acceptable to appellant is a change of supervisors.
-In re Felix, CSA 82-07 (2/14/08).
+In re Felix, CSA 82-07 (Order 2/14/08).

 Where hearing officer is without jurisdiction to grant the only relief acceptable to the appellant, appeal may be dismissed upon agency motion or on the hearing officer’s own motion.
-In re Felix, CSA 82-07 (2/14/08).
+In re Felix, CSA 82-07 (Order 2/14/08).

 Where the only relief acceptable to appellant was a change of supervisor, appeal was dismissed for lack of jurisdiction.
-In re Felix, CSA 82-07, 2 (2/14/08).
+In re Felix, CSA 82-07, p.
+2 (Order 2/14/08).

 Probationary employee has no property interest in continued employment that would entitle him to pre-termination protection.
 In re Romero, CSA 03-08 (Order 2/6/08), citing Cleveland Bd. of Educ. v.
 Loudermill, 470 U.S. 532, 541-45 (1985).

 Appeal was dismissed without prejudice where appellant failed to comply with multiple discovery orders despite having access to the relevant documents requested, and failed to appear at the hearings set on compliance with discovery and on the merits of the appeal.
-In re Bradley, CSA 60-06, 2 (Order 12/7/06).
+In re Bradley, CSA 60-06, p.
+2 (Order 1/17/07).